-where $r=0.4,R_1=\sqrt{(x-0.7r)^2+y^2},R_2=\sqrt{(x+0.7r)^2+y^2}$.
 The Ginzburg Landau potential energy is in polynomial form and does not require special handling in computations.
 But the Flory-Huggins potential contains logarithmic terms, and the result will blow up as $u$ approaches $\pm 1$ due to its singularity.
-Therefore, we usually truncate $u$ at each time step to ensure that its value does not approach $\pm1 $, when using the traditional numerical methods.
+Therefore, we usually truncate $u$ at each time subinterval to ensure that its value does not approach $\pm1 $ when using traditional numerical methods.
 When using PINN to solve problems with singularity, gradient explosion occurs during network training.
 This is mainly caused by the logarithmic term in the residual loss of the equation.
 Therefore, we add a mapping to the output of the network such that the value of the output u is restricted to $[-0.9,0.9]$ to avoid the blow up produced by the logarithmic term.
 The mapping is represented as follows:

-First, we use the same network hyperparameters as in the experiments of Section~\ref{GL_2D} and divide the entire time domain equally into five subdomains, with five sub-networks established.
-Each sub-network performs 3 resampling iterations, with $N_t=21$.
-The predicted solutions are summarized in Fig.~\ref{5_RE}\subref{result_5}, and the absolute errors are shown in Fig.~\ref{5_RE}\subref{error_5}.
-From Fig.~\ref{5_RE}\subref{error_5}, the maximum absolute errors of the predicted solutions at different times $(t=0.25,0.5,1)$ are 0.109, 0.092 and 0.049, respectively.
-These errors are much larger than the maximum absolute errors obtained in Section~\ref{GL_2D}, which also uses uniform time domain division.
+First, we use the same network hyperparameters as in Section~\ref{GL_2D} and divide the time domain equally into five segments, with five sub-networks established.
+Each sub-network performs $3$ resampling iterations with $N_t=21$.
+The predicted solutions and absolute errors are shown in Fig.~\ref{5_RE}\subref{result_5} and Fig.~\ref{5_RE}\subref{error_5}.
+The maximum absolute errors at $t=0.25,0.5,1$ are $0.109, 0.092$, and $0.049$, respectively, much larger than those in Section~\ref{GL_2D} (also with uniform segments).